Trump and Venezuelan leader Rodriguez tout positive phone call

 WASHINGTON – US President Donald Trump spoke with Venezuela’s Acting President Delcy Rodriguez by phone on Jan 14, with the two leaders each separately describing the call as positive.

-Ms Rodriguez took over the presidency on an interim basis earlier in January after the US military captured President Nicolas Maduro
+Ms Rodriguez took over the presidency on an interim basis earlier in January after the US military captured leader Nicolas Maduro

-US military captured President Nicolas Maduroand flew him to the US to stand trial for drug charges.
+US military captured leader Nicolas Maduroand flew him to the US to stand trial for drug charges.

+Mr Trump, in a post on social media, said the two discussed oil, minerals, trade and security, as the US worked to “help Venezuela stabilize and recover.”

+The call marks a dramatic diplomatic shift between the two countries after months of escalating tensions, including US military strikes on alleged drug trafficking vessels and sanctions targeting Venezuela’s oil sector, as the Trump administration eyes the country’s vast but under producing oil reserves.

-Mr Rodriguez, Maduro’s former vice-president, called the call long, productive and courteous and said the two discussed a bilateral agenda in benefit of both countries.
+Ms Rodriguez, Maduro’s former vice-president, called the call long, productive and courteous and said the two discussed a bilateral agenda to benefit both countries.

-Mr Trump called Ms Rodriguez a “terrific person” in his own remarks about the call.

-“She’s somebody that we’ve worked with very well.
-Marco Rubio is dealing with her, I dealt with her this morning,” Mr Trump said at the White House, referring in his comments to US Secretary of State Marco Rubio.
+In recent days, Ms Rodriguez has slammed the Trump administration for “kidnapping” Maduro and called for his return.

+Mr Trump, in his own remarks about the call, said Ms Rodriguez was a “terrific person” and that US Secretary of State Marco Rubio had also been in touch with her.
+REUTERS